-&lt;sup>37 Holdridge, L.R., 1966.
+&lt;sup>44 Holdridge, L.R., 1966.
 The Life Zone System, Adansonia VI: 2: 199-203.

-&lt;sup>38 Agresta, Dimap, Universidad de Costa Rica, Universidad Politécnica de Madrid, 2015.a.
+&lt;sup>45 Agresta, Dimap, Universidad de Costa Rica, Universidad Politécnica de Madrid, 2015.a.
 Informe Final: Generating a consistent historical time series of activity data from land use change for the development of Costa Rica's REDD plus reference level: Protocolo metodológico.
 Informe preparado para el Gobierno de Costa Rica bajo el Fondo de Carbono del Fondo Cooperativo para el Carbono de los Bosques (FCPF).
 44 p.

-- Selection of satellite images.
-To minimize the area covered by clouds and cloud shadows, low cloud-coverage Landsat images were combined.
-In most cases, the scenes were selected from the same year and season but, in some cases it was necessary to select scenes from different years within a 14-month timeframe. - Registration.
+year and season but, in some cases it was necessary to select scenes from different years within a 14-month timeframe.

+- Registration.
 All images were registered to a common system of coordinates (CRTM05).
 Mean quadratic error in control points was less than one pixel (30 m).
 Maximum registration error was estimated at 2 pixels (60 m).
 Ground control points were obtained from ortho-photographs from year 2005. - Radiometric normalization.
 To reduce radiometric differences between images due to atmospheric conditions and in the calibration of the sensors at the image acquisition dates, all images were radiometrically normalized, by applying the "Iteratively Reweighted Multivariate Alteration Detection" (IR-MAD), as described by Canty and Nielsen (2008).